je223xa/homeserver-docker-compose/wireguard/README.md

 The cool thing about this is that I can directly route everything I want from the caddy instance on the VPS into my docker network `proxy-net`.

 This means I can reference the docker ip-addresses and there is no possibility whatsoever to reach anything on my local network, because I blocked that traffic.
 You can reach the other docker containers, but thats necessary of course.

+Ensure you have opened the wireguard port `51820` on your router.